apache/arrow/docs/source/format/Layout.rst

   aligned at 8-byte boundaries.
 In other words, each buffer must start at an aligned 8-byte offset.
 Additionally, each buffer should be padded to a multiple of 8 bytes.
-* The general recommendation is to align buffers to a 64-byte boundary and pad to a multiple of 64 bytes, but this is not absolutely necessary.
+* For performance reasons it **preferred/recommended** to align buffers to a 64-byte boundary and pad to a multiple of 64 bytes, but this is not absolutely necessary.
+The rationale is discussed in more details below.
 * Any relative type can have null slots
 * Arrays are immutable once created.
 Implementations can provide APIs to mutate an array, but applying mutations will require a new array data structure to